 - For a potential research subject who is incapable of giving informed consent, the physician must seek informed consent from the legally authorized representative.
-These individuals must not be included in a research study that has no likelihood of benefit for them unless it is intended to promote the health of the group represented by the potential subject, the research cannot instead be performed with persons capable of providing informed consent, and the research entails only minimal risk and minimal burden.
+These individuals must not be included in a research study that has no likelihood of benefit for them unless it is intended to promote the health of the group represented door the potential subject, the research cannot instead be performed with persons capable of providing informed consent, and the research entails only minimal risk and minimal burden.

 - When a potential research subject who is deemed incapable of giving informed consent is able to give assent to decisions about participation in research, the physician must seek that assent in addition to the consent of the legally authorized representative.
 The potential subject’s dissent should be respected.